7 Top Things to Do in Palm Springs in Summer

 To see the best hotel deals in Palm Springs, click here.

 3. Beautiful Views.
 In just 10 minutes, the rotating Palm Springs Aerial Tramway lifts visitors up to the top of Mt.
 San Jacinto State Park, where the temperatures are always lower and the views are unparalleled.
 Grab dinner at the Peaks Restaurant or Pines Café, and stop for a drink at the Lookout Lounge.
-Several Palm Springs boutique hotels, including Los Arboles and La Maison, offer tram packages to eliminate having to wait in line to purchase tickets.
+The Tramway recently kicked off their "Summer Pass" program offering unlimited rides for $80.
+(Offer runs now through August 31) and several Palm Springs boutique hotels, including Los Arboles and La Maison, offer tram packages to eliminate having to wait in line to purchase tickets.

 4. Cool Museums.
 Felipe Castañeda, owner of Los Arboles Hotel, recommends visiting the Palm Springs Air Museum, which boasts 59 flyable and static planes located inside four air-conditioned hangars.
 "You can look at the planes, and if you're lucky, some of the servicemen who flew them hang out there and when they see you are interested, start telling stories," he says.